sfornal/heweb19-inn1/src/site/slides/slide-17.md

 ---
 ### Fetch Handling Revised

-If the _user agent_ supports service workers, it also supports ES2015 syntax, so we may as well write it that way.
-It's fun!
+If the _user agent_ supports service workers, it also supports ES2015 syntax.

+Safe to use arrow functions, `const` and `let`, etc.

 ```javascript
 self.addEventListener('fetch', event => {